-Pornography and/or sexually oriented material
+Pornography and/or sexually oriented material Deviant s

+Gangs Gambling

-Gangs Illegal Drugs
+Illegal Drugs Alcohol

-Violence or Weapons
+Violence or Weapons Tobacco

-Bomb Making Profanity
+Bomb Making Racism

+Profanity Human o

-Satanic Themes and/or Cults
+Satanic Themes and/or Cults Illegal Ac

-Militants and/or Extremist Students or Groups
+Militants and/or Extremist Students or Groups Libelous

 Visual depictions that are obscene

 Visual depictions that are harmful to minors

-Deviant social behavior

-Gambling Alcohol Tobacco Bacism

-Human or Animal Mutilation

-Illegal Activity

-Libelous or Slanderous Material
+Deviant social behavior Gambling Alcohol Fobacco Racism Human or Animal Mutilation Ilegal Activity Libelous or Slanderous Material

-- 2. Downloading information and/or software to a server drive or a computer's hard drive unless authorized by the school administration or teacher. - 3.
-Downloading and/or installing "hacker" programs-programs that are designed to break network or computer station security. - 4.
-Failing to exit the Internet, shut down, or log off a computer after being instructed to do so by school personnel. - 5.
-Receiving or sending information in violation of U.S. copyright or other state and federal regulations. - 6.
-Gaining access to the school network under a staff member's or network administrator's account. - 7.
-Gaining access to the school network under another student's account with or without the other student's consent. - 8.
-Accessing and/or transmitting messages via an electronic "chat room" - 9.
+2. Downloading information and/or software to a server drive or a computer's hard drive unless authorized by the school administration or teacher.

+3. Downloading and/or installing "hacker" programs-programs that are designed to break network or computer station security.

+4. Failing to exit the Internet, shut down, or log off a computer after being instructed to do so by school personnel.

+5. Receiving or sending information in violation of U.S. copyright or other state and federal regulations.

+6. Gaining access to the school network under a staff member's or network administrator's account.

+7. Gaining access to the school network under another student's account with or without the other student's consent.

+- 8. Accessing and/or transmitting messages via an electronic "chat room" - 9.
 Authoring, editing and/or transmitting computer viruses to/from school equipment. - 10.
 Modifying or attempting to modify Web sites without authorization. - 11.
 Accessing or attempting to gain access to restricted sites without authorization.